Privacy by Design

 The module introduces the foundations of privacy, data protection, and privacy enhancing technologies, and focuses on the concepts of privacy by design and privacy impact assessments by exploring the relevant background, their relationship to the foundation and fundamental human rights, and by introducing relevant methods.

-The module deals with privacy aspects during software design.
-It particularly focuses on architectural tactics and patterns as reusable conceptual solutions to recurring privacy problems.
+The module deals with privacy aspects as part of software development.
+It particularly focuses on architectural tactics and patterns as reusable conceptual solutions to recurring problems in privacy protection.
 It also outlines how to use these concepts in agile development settings in order to engineer privacy into software.

 Progressive specialisation: